NREL/rex/examples/xarray/README.rst

 Case Studies
 ------------
-Once you have opened the file with ``xarray``, you cen leverage all the power of that library to perform data analysis tasks.
+Once you have opened the file with ``xarray``, you can take full advantage of the library's powerful features to perform data analysis tasks.
 Check out some examples of this below: